-- The chief officer of police for the Licensing Authority's area. - The fire and rescue authority. - The local authority's Director of Public Health. - Persons/bodies representative of premises licence holders. - Persons/bodies representative of club premises certificate holders.

-- Persons/bodies representative of personal licence holders. - Persons/bodies representative of businesses and residents in its area. - 7.2 The Draft Policy will be placed on the council website and any other person who wishes to be consulted will be provided with a link to the documents or sent hard copies where that is preferred.
-A consultation questionnaire has been produced which focusing on new sections within the policy.
+- The chief officer of police for the Licensing Authority's area, - The fire and rescue authority, - The local authority's Director of Public Health. - Persons/bodies representative of premises licence holders. - Persons/bodies representative of club premises certificate holders. - Persons/bodies representative of personal licence holders. - Persons/bodies representative of businesses and residents in its area. - 7.2 All statutory consultees have been consulted along with all Parish Councils and Ward Members.
+The draft Policy was also published on the Council website.
+Four responses were received.